AISViz/Soft-DTW/README.md

 # Soft-Dynamic Time Warping (Soft-DTW) for TensorFlow-Keras
 Soft-DTW loss function for batch processing in keras Tensforflow.
 To speed up the process, Cython function **`min(a,b,c, gamma)`** is used.
+The function For each batch,  first calculates the euclidean distance matrix

 # python libraries